jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreignytyl6m6p4gdto3c3pbyqpmg3k3tz2odhnmkbwg3iy4xqatbceq)

 For this reason, the withdrawal script must enforce that **all deposits are secure** (even deposits which occur **after** the deposit this script is attached to).
-If any deposit has a group where all actors are dishonest, the system is compromised.
+If any deposit is insecure (i.e. a deposit where all the signers are dishonest), then the entire bridge is compromised.

-Consider what might happen if a withdrawal script did not enforce this.
+Consider the following scenario.

 * An attacker creates an unsafe deposit where all participants are dishonest (the top deposit in the image above).
 * The L2 sequencer mints 1 wrapped BTC on the L2.